Los Angeles Park Forests

 Sponsor: Thomas R. Miller & Family

-About: In this compact and highly activated park, we installed 12 trees including Island Oak trees, Western Sycamore trees, and Queensland Kauri trees.
+About: In this sprawling, highly activated park, we installed 12 trees including Island Oak trees, Western Sycamore trees, and Queensland Kauri trees.
 This project was made possible by a generous donation from our past board president Thomas R Miller.

 More information about Ken Malloy Harbor Regional Park at https://www.laparks.org/park/ken-malloy-harbor-regional.